Jirón Santa Rosa: History

 The Edificio Fabbri, whose construction concluded in 1890, is located in the street.
 During the 17th century, it belonged to the heirs of Pedro Gavilán y González de la Torre, thus acquiring the name of the "Casa de los Gavilanes".
 (Note: A play-on-words on the heirs' family name, Gavilán, which is also a type of bird in Spanish.)
 It was acquired in 1867 by the Peruvian State to house its official printing press, organised by Manuel Atanasio Fuentes.

 The street was renamed following a ceremony on April 7, 1949, in honour of Antonio Miró Quesada de la Guerra.
 This name remained until 2017, when it was renamed in honour of Saint Rose of Lima by the Municipality of Lima.

+Recent history

 In 2016, four houses collapsed in the street's 12th block, affecting 13 families living there.